fiunchinho/armesto.net/content/post/2018-10-31-you-dont-need-different-dockerfiles.md

     --no-interaction \
     --no-scripts

+# We need to copy our whole application so that we can generate the autoload file inside the vendor folder.
+COPY . /app
+RUN composer dump-autoload --optimize --classmap-authoritative

+# This is the image using in development.
+FROM common as dev

+# We only install xdebug in development.
+RUN pecl install xdebug-2.6.0; \
+    docker-php-ext-enable xdebug

+WORKDIR /var/www/html

-# We enable the errors only in development
+# We enable the errors only in development.
 ENV DISPLAY_ERRORS="On"

-# Copy our application and setup PHP for development
+# Copy our application.
 COPY . /var/www/html/
+# Copy the downloaded dependencies from the previous stage.
+COPY --from=builder-dev /app/vendor /var/www/html/vendor
+# Setup PHP for development.
 COPY php-dev.ini /usr/local/etc/php/php.ini
 RUN composer dump-autoload --optimize --classmap-authoritative

-# In this image we will download the dependencies, but without the development dependencies
+# In this image we will download the dependencies, but without the development dependencies.
-# The dependencies are installed in the vendor folder that will later be copied
+# The dependencies are installed in the vendor folder that will be copied later into the prod image.
 FROM composer as builder-prod

 WORKDIR /app